AnelMusic/anelmusic/README.md

 - 🔭 The world is full of uncertainties - let's try to model it
 - 😄 I'm interested im clean code and data science/machine learning
+- 🤔 I also try to share what I've learned along the way: https://anelmusic13.medium.com/
 - 📫 How to reach me: anelmusic13@gmail.com
 - ⚡ Fun fact: I'm not allowed to use my mechanical keyboard because my wife says it's too loud